 It was off to Western New York as the host of PM Magazine/Buffalo.
 The show was great, but there were downsides.
 As it turned out Buffalo is in a sun-free zone from sometime in late October until May.
 And then there’s that snow thing.
 PM Magazine was an on-location show and driving… or rather sliding… from location-to-location quickly lost its luster.

-So many people who do what I do grew up loving the weather and followed their dream.
+So many people who do what I do grew up loving the weather.
+They followed their dream.
 It wasn’t until I started following the weather that I realized how fascinating it was.
 I quickly realized someone “doing the weather” should actually know something about the weather.

 I bought every book I could find.
 I read and studied.
 I hung out with meteorologists.